Are you a coach but sometimes you offer advice so don’t know whether you should call yourself something else?

 This is when the coach refrains from giving any specific advice and relies solely on their ability to draw out the solutions from you.

-People who go through most coaching accreditations are encouraged to be totally non-directive.
+A lot of coaching accreditation bodies including the ICF (International Coaching Federation) train their coaches to be totally non-directive.
 No advice should be given at all.
 It all has to come from the coachee.
+I’ve heard it described as ‘don’t pollute the space that you’re holding for your client’.

 Directive coaching